 You don’t really think about it much and are happy if all your bills are paid and you have $20 in your pocket?
 You can get away with that attitude in your 20’s but if you don’t change your money mindset, it can catch up with you.

 Everyone should be saving for retirement as early as possible.
 The earlier you start investing, the more time compounding interest has to work it’s magic.
+So go open that Roth IRA you’ve been putting off for weeks.

 It’s almost never too late to start investing but the later you leave it, the more catching up you have to do.
 Once you throw a family into the mix, it’s harder to find money to save making catching up even more difficult.